avajs/eslint-plugin-ava/docs/rules/no-ignored-test-files.md

 # ava/no-ignored-test-files

-📝 Ensure no tests are written in ignored files.
+📝 Disallow tests in ignored files.

 💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/avajs/eslint-plugin-ava#recommended-config).